I have never been bass fishing

 on a stringer, flopped in the kitchen

-sink–gills gasping for oxygen-laden
+sink–still gasping for oxygen-laden

-water, home miles away in some
+water.
+Home, now miles away in some

-Oregon lake or Willamette River
+Oregon lake or Willamette River tributary.

 My six-year-old self paralyzed

-by the instant loss of life
+by the instant loss of life.

-after such a clear struggle
+After such a clear struggle

 against nothing comprehensible–

-as if fish could comprehend.
+the fish could not comprehend.